skyricho/v10/README.md

 Add check icon next to unit blocks that have been completed StreetNumber::cUnitBlockContacted
-Houseing unit label now says 'All units contacted' or 'x units to contact'
+Houseing unit label now says 'All units contacted' or 'x units to contact' Unit status changed from 'ah' to icon + 'letter sent'

 ## WED 31 MACH 2021